cal-itp/eligibility-api/docs/README.md

 * An **API Server** holds information enabling fulfillment of an eligibility verification transaction.
 The Server sends [Responses](#response)

-Under these definitions, the [`benefits`](https://docs.calitp.org/benefits) application acts as the Client and communicates with this application, the Eligibility Server.
+Under these definitions, the [`benefits`](https://docs.calitp.org/benefits) application acts as the Client and communicates with the Server, the [`eligibility-server`](https://docs.calitp.org/eligibility-server) application.

 ### Authentication/Authorization